Home Upgrades with Your Tax Return

 Just like your bathroom, your home’s kitchen fixtures like your drawers, cabinets, and shelves are bound to be affected by wear and tear after years of use.
 One way to revive their appearance is by stripping them of their old finish and refinishing or painting them.
 You could also replace their handles with newer ones to enhance the way they look.

-Since April will be devoid of snow, replacing your home’s old insulation is something you may consider doing once you get your tax return.
+Since April will likely be devoid of snow for most people across the U.S., replacing your home’s old insulation is something you may consider doing once you get your tax return.
 Having new insulation installed in your home will help keep things cool for you, especially when the summer season kicks into high gear.
 It will also help trim down your energy bills, allowing you to save more for other important items you may need in your home.